Gain the Skills to Work with Birds!

 Identify opportunities for working in the aviculture industry.

 There are thousands of different varieties of birds.
-They range in size from large Ostriches and Emus down to tiny Wrens and Finches.
-In the free range system, birds can be pinioned (permanent surgical clipping of the primary and secondary flight feathers) to prevent flight although this practice is illegal in some areas.
-Usually water fowl are the only birds that are pinioned as they are not susceptible to predation if provided with a large expanse of deep water and a number of islands on which to roost and nest.
+They range in size from large species such as ostriches and emus, down to tiny wrens and finches.
+In the free-range system, birds can be pinioned (permanent surgical clipping of the primary and secondary flight feathers) to prevent flight although this practice is illegal in some areas.
+Generally, waterfowl are the only birds that are pinioned as they are not susceptible to predation when provided with a large expanse of deep water and a number of islands on which to roost and nest.

 - The elements of rain, wind, cold and sun.